wxforever/vue-weui-demo/README.md

 # cutprice

-its a simple demo that I used to learn vuejs
+its a simple demo that I used to learn vuejs<br/>
 I used vue-cli to generate this demo and add Weui and zepto library to it

-the demo is aimed to  get user's selected commodity data and add it to url after the user share this link,his friend can  help him to cut down price
+the demo is aimed to  get user's selected commodity data and add it to url<br/>
+after the user share this link,his friend can  help him to cut down price

 the demo don't show any operation related to backstage database,because its different to circumstance